Calculate your co-buying budget in seconds

 Do we need a 20% down payment to co-buy?

-No. Many mortgage products exist that allow borrowers to put less than 20% down towards a purchase.
-Some government loans allow for little to no down payment, but eligibility is borrower and case-specific.
+No. Many mortgage products exist that allow between 3% and 20%+ down to co-buy a home.
+Some government loan programs allow for little to no down payment, but eligibility is borrower- and loan-specific.